meetoseh/backend/docs/redis/keys.md

   - `stop_reason`: one of `list_exhausted`, `time_exhausted`, `backpressure`,
     or `signal`

+- `stats:contact_methods:daily:{unix_date}` goes to a hash containing integers describing how many contact methods were created/edited/deleted, where the keys are:
+  - `created`: a contact method was associated with a user
+  - `deleted`: a contact method was disassociated with a user (or deleted because the user was being deleted)
+  - `verified`: a contact method was verified from a user. this does not get incremented when a contact method was verified when it was created
+  - `enabled_notifications`: a contact method which previously did not have notifications enabled now has notifications enabled.
+Note that contact methods that are created with notifications enabled do not increment this value.
+  - `disabled_notifications`: a contact method which previously had notifications enabled now no longer has notifications enabled (but wasn't deleted).
+Note that contact methods that are created with notifications disabled do not increment this value.
+- `stats:contact_methods:daily:{unix_date}:extra:{event}`: goes to a hash where the values are integers breaking down the given event, where the keys depend on the event:
+  - `created` is broken down by `{channel}:{verified}:{notifs enabled}:{reason}`
+    where channel is `email`/`phone`/`push`, verified is one of `verified`/`unverified` (omitted for the push channel), notifs enabled is one of `enabled`/`disabled`, and the reason depends on the channel:
+    - `email`:
+      - `identity`: the user exchanged an identity code and we pulled the `email` and `email_verified` claims
+      - `migration`: migrated from before when these stats existed
+    - `phone`:
+      - `identity`: a new user identity was associated with the user and we pulled the `phone_number` and `phone_number_verified` claims
+      - `verify`: the user completed the phone verification flow
+      - `migration`: migrated from before when these stats existed
+    - `push`:
+      - `app`: the app sent us a push token
+      - `migration`: migrated from before when these stats existed
+  - `deleted` is broken down by `{channel}:{reason}` where channel is `email`/`phone`/`push` and the reason depends on the channel:
+    - `email`:
+      - `account`: the account was deleted
+    - `phone`:
+      - `account`: the account was deleted
+    - `push`:
+      - `account`: the account was deleted
+      - `reassigned`: the push token was assigned to a different user
+      - `excessive`: the user created a new push token causing them to have an excessive number of active push tokens, so we deleted the oldest one
+      - `device_not_registered`: the push token is no longer valid (or was never valid and we just found out about that)
+  - `verified` is broken down by `{channel}:{reason}` where channel is `email`/`phone` and the reason depends on the channel:
+    - `email`:
+      - `identity`: the user exchanged an identity code and we pulled the `email` and `email_verified` claims, the email was already associated but not verified, and the `email_verified` claim was true.
+        Note that the Oseh platform never verifies emails directly, but Sign in with Oseh can be used for the same effect.
+    - `phone`:
+      - `identity`: the user exchanged an identity code and we pulled the `phone_number` and `phone_number_verified` claims, the phone numebr was already associated but not verified, and the `phone_number_verified` claim was true
+      - `verify`: the user completed the phone verification flow for a phone number that was already associated with their account
+      - `sms_start`: there was only one user associated with a phone number and they texted START
+  - `enabled_notifications` is broken down by `{channel}:{reason}` where channel
+    is `email`/`phone`/`push` and the reason depends on the channel:
+    - `email`:
+      - not currently possible
+    - `phone`:
+      - `verify`: the user completed the phone verification flow, indicated they want notifications, the phone number was already associated with their account, and the phone number had notifications disabled.
+    - `push`:
+      - not currently possible
+  - `disabled_notifications` is broken down by `{channel}:{reason}` where
+    channel is `email`/`phone`/`push` and the reason depends on the channel:
+    - `email`:
+      - `unsubscribe`: user unsubscribed their email address within the app/website, while logged in (the logged out variant suppresses the email address instead, to ensure it applies to every account)
+    - `phone`:
+      - `unsubscribe`: the user unsubscribed their phone number within the app/website.
+Note that sending the STOP message causes their phone number to be suppressed instead as it applies to all accounts
+      - `verify`: the user verified a phone number with notifications disabled
+      - `dev_auto_disable`: we automatically disable phone notifications to non-test phones (i.e., phones that the dev environment actually tries to message) once per day to avoid increasing costs from dev environments while still allowing testing sms flows in dev
+    - `push`:
+      - `unsubscribe`: user unsubscribed their device within the app/website. note that currently this is not _that_ effective considering push tokens rotate arbitrarily, especially on Android, but it's included for now until a better solution is available
+- `stats:contact_methods:daily:earliest` goes to the earliest unix date for which there might still be sign in with contact method statistics in redis

 ### Personalization subspace

 These are regular keys used by the personalization module